 Second, utilize your network to learn all you can about their strategy, culture, people, organizational structure, and your potential buyer.
 Reach out to contacts who may have helpful knowledge and meet with employees who are willing to help you understand what matters most.

 Remember, preparation equals success.
 And win rates at target clients significantly outperform rates for clients who are not a good fit for your solutions.

 Effective communication helps to build a trusting relationship.
 Be courteous.
 Be curious.
 Be customer focused.
 Speak simply and directly.

 Show genuine interest in your prospective customer’s success.
 Know how to probe (without being annoying) so you come away with deeper knowledge than those who are satisfied with superficial answers.

 Because selling solutions is about linking your solution to your customer’s most pressing business priorities, you must understand your customer’s business well enough to make the relevant links.
-You need to understand how your company and your customer make money, how their market and their company works, and how they measure business success.
+You need business acumen to understand how your company and your customer make money, how their market and their company works, and how they measure business success.